shuque/resolve/README.md

   - [pycryptodome](https://www.pycryptodome.org/en/latest/)
   - [pynacl](https://pypi.org/project/PyNaCl/)

-DNSSEC support is in development and not yet completed.
-The library routines to perform DNSSEC validation are written, but they haven't yet been fully integrated into the iterative resolution code.
-At the current time, it initializes the root trust anchor, and authenticates secure referrals down to the target zone.
-But doesn't yet authenticate the target answers, or perform authenticated denial of existence.
-It supports the most popular signing algorithms today: 5, 7, 8, 10, 13, 14, 15.
+DNSSEC validation is still under development.
+A preliminary implementation of full chain authentication of positive answers is done, although some fine tuning is needed.
+Authenticated denial of existence is not yet implemented.
+The most popular signing algorithms are supported (5, 7, 8, 10, 13, 14, 15).
 Algorithm 16 is planned for the future.

 If you need to use a version without DNSSEC, because you haven't or don't